lindsayrr8/lindsayrr8.github.io/_posts/2024-11-16-my-new-blog-post.md

 ## Interpreting these results:
 It looks like the model expects the data to continue trending upward in the same seasonal pattern through 2016.
 An upward trend does seem to be a reasonable prediction based on the increasing spending metrics from 2012 to 2013.

+However, as always, it's important to note that while statistics can capture a lot, it can't capture everything.
+There are always certain assumptions you have to make (such as in this case where the model assumes the trend will continue to follow a seasonal pattern based on 2 years of prior data.)
+You can't always account for hidden variables and you certainly can't flawlessly predict the future.
+That would be fortunte telling, not statistics!